yudugit/rest-api-documentation/README.md

 ### Service Description

 While not technically a resource this endpoint is the starting point for any interaction with the API.
-It is assumed thata user of the API does not know how to construct the URIs for any resource or the IDs or URIs of any existing resource.
+It is assumed that a user of the API does not know how to construct the URIs for any resource or the IDs or URIs of any existing resource.
 Instead a user starts at the service description and follows links to navigate the resource.

 #### XML Representation